Diagonal complexes for surfaces of finite type and surfaces with involution: Introduction

 In Section \ref{SectSymm} we consider symmetric surfaces (that is, surfaces with a distinguished involution), symmetric diagonal arrangements, and associated diagonal complex.
-The latter is shown to be homotopy equivalent to the diagonal complex of some punctured surface.
-Oversimplifying, the relation reads as follows: cut the surface $F$ through the "symmetry axis", take one half of $F$, and replace the cut by a puncture.
+The latter is shown to be homotopy equivalent to the diagonal complex of surface obtained by ''halving'' of the initial surface.
+Oversimplifying, the relation reads as follows: cut the surface $F$ through the "symmetry axis" and take one half of $F$.
+The cut line turns to a hole.
 This naive surgery leads to a map between diagonal complexes which is a homotopy equivalence, see Theorem \ref{ThmHalf}.